 Any shareholder considering a proxy access nomination should carefully review our Bylaws, which are available on the Company's website at www.arconic.com/governance-and-policies.
 Under our proxy access bylaw, if a shareholder (or a group of up to 20 shareholders) who has owned at least 3% of our shares for at least three years and has complied with the other requirements in our Bylaws wants us to include director nominees (up to the greater of two nominees or 20% of the Board) in our proxy materials then notice must be received by us at our principal executive offices, 201 Isabella Street, Suite 400, Pittsburgh, PA 15212-5872, Attention: Corporate Secretary, no earlier than 150 days and no later than 120 days before the one-year anniversary of the date that the Company commenced mailing of its definitive proxy statement for the immediately preceding annual meeting.
 To utilize proxy access, among other things, the electing shareholder and proposed nominee must comply with the detailed requirements set forth in our Bylaws, including the provision of the proposing shareholder information, various other required information, representations, undertakings, agreements and other requirements as set forth in the Bylaws.
-For our 2023 Annual Meeting of Shareholders, such notice must be delivered no earlier than November 7, 2022 and no later than December 7, 2022.
+For our 2024 Annual Meeting of Shareholders, such notice must be delivered no earlier than November 8, 2023 and no later than December 8, 2023.
+In addition to satisfying the advance notice requirements set forth in our Bylaws, shareholders who intend to solicit proxies in support of director nominees other than Arconic's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 19, 2024 and must otherwise comply with the requirements of Rule 14a-19.